 1. Red Light, Green Light

 Play a form of “Red Light, Green Light”.
 Before you start the game, talk about how the disciples told the children to stop and leave, but how Jesus said to let the children come to Him.
 Grab a sheet of red & green construction paper.
 You can cut the paper into circles, if you want.
 The red paper will be the red light and the green paper the green light.
 Explain to your child that he will tiptoe forward when he sees the green light and tiptoe backwards when he sees the red light.
 Play the game with your child by holding up the green light and sharing with him that the children were going to Jesus when the disciples told them to go away (hold up the red light).
 Jesus saw this and asked children to come (hold up the green light).
 Play several times even switching places and letting your child hold up the red & green lights.

-- Was Jesus too busy to spend time with children?
+- Was Jesus too busy to spend me with children?